Amandamvieira/Amandamvieira/README.md

-### Bem vindos 🌼
+### Oi, Eu sou a Amanda! 🌼

-- 📫 How to reach me: amandammv0@gmail.com
+- ✉ How to reach me: amandammv0@gmail.com
-- 😄 Pronouns: Ela/Dela
+- 🌼 Pronouns: Ela/Dela